Teaching in Rural & Remote Communities

 A typical remote school is smaller than an urban school, enabling you to develop deeper relationships with colleagues, students and families.
 This experience may also provide you with the opportunity to learn another language and gain further knowledge of the culture and customs of the community in which you live.

 Living and working in a remote community is all about relationships and communication.
-As a teacher in these communities, you have the opportunity to impact on the lives of students in an obvious and long-lasting way.
-Your achievement can ultimately make a really positive contribution to the community.
+As a teacher in these communities you have the opportunity to impact on the lives of students in an obvious and long-lasting way.
+Your achievement can ultimately make a really positive contribution in the community.

 It is important to keep in mind that in a remote community there may be different meanings behind non-verbal communication.
 Body language can be quite different to what you may be accustomed and there may be some gestures that have a significantly different meaning from what you currently understand.
 As a teacher living in a remote community, you may also have to adjust your own perceptions of the right behaviour in different situations.

 Every community is different.
 It is important to find out some of the history of the community, its members, and information on the school.
 Word of mouth is a very powerful means of communication, so if you establish yourself as someone who is trustworthy, respectful and listens, the community will be open to working with you.

 A number of our very remote schools have a large proportion of Â Aboriginal students, and are distinct from others in terms of cultural, social, climatic and recreational environments.

 We invite you to join our rural and remote school communities, to experience the difference and make a difference!